Lesaloon/TARIC/docs/api/wire-format.md

 7. algo
 8. key_id
 9. payload
-(excluding the signature field)
 10. previous_entry_hash

-The `signature` field is excluded from the canonicalization process as it is derived from the other fields and needs the canonicalized data to be generated.
+The `signature` field is excluded from canonicalization as it is derived from the other fields.
+The device-wide chain continuity is enforced via `previous_entry_hash` linking to the last accepted entry for the device.

 ## ACK